RedNacho/sws-reactive-procs/README.md

 This is because it's quite difficult to implement the specification properly from scratch, and I didn't need to do it for my original use case.

-However, I include Akka and RxScala implementations as examples of how to integrate the ReactiveProcs code with your favourite library Reactive Streams library.
+However, I include Akka and RxScala implementations as examples of how to integrate the ReactiveProcs code with your favourite Reactive Streams library.

 **How it works**